benjaminion/upgrading-ethereum-book/src/book.md

 </div>

 The verification will return `True` if and only if the signature corresponds both to the public key (that is, the signature and the public key were both generated from the same secret key) and to the message (that is, the message is identical to the one that was signed originally).
-Otherwise it will return `False`.
+Otherwise, it will return `False`.

 #### Aggregation